Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Forecasting set-up

 \textbf{Redshift distribution and tomographic binning.} We allow for the possibility that the galaxies in our cosmic shear analyses (source galaxies, `sources' hereafter) span a redshift range of $0.01 \le z \le 3.51$.
 In both forecast years, the redshift range step size is 0.01.
-The total redshift distribution of source galaxies as given in the LSST SRD is parameterised as:
+The total redshift distribution of source galaxies as given in the LSST Science Requirements Document (SRD) is parametrized as: